netham45/screamrouter/Readme/docker-screamrouter.md

 ## Building the Docker Image

-The scripts to build the Docker image are in [the docker/ directory](/docker/)
+The Docker Container scripts are located in the [screamrouter-docker](https://github.com/netham45/screamrouter-docker/) repository.

 To build the ScreamRouter Docker image, run: